 - More heavily discounted: Has been on the market for longer (launched in March 2016).

-Care should be taken when interpreting the review scores above, though.
+The review scores listed above should be treated with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
-Also, please note that some of the review sites have changed their methodology and reporting over time.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.